 PAGE implements this schema as follows.
 Heretofore, a GUI built with PAGE was associated with two files, “<name>.tcl” which is the file suitable for input to PAGE, and “<name>.py” which is output of PAGE containing the Python code for creating the GUI object and skeleton functions and Tkinter variables utilized by the GUI.
 In the new scheme, the skeleton functions and Tkinter variables are generated in the new file “<name>_support.py” rather than in “<name>.py”.
 A new item, Generate Import Module, has been added to the Gen_Python submenu of the main menu which generates “<name>_support.py”.
 The new support file is presumably only generated once and is where the bulk of the code realizing the application is written. “<name>” is the application name selected by the user when the system saves the ”.tcl” or extracted from the file name which may be supplied when invoking PAGE.

 Thus, one may alter the “<name>.py” using PAGE without changing the “<name>_support.py”.
-Of course, if the user changes the GUI and refer to new callback functions or Tkinter variables, then those will have to be manually added to the support module.
+Of course, if the user changes the GUI to refer to new callback functions or Tkinter variables, then those will have to be manually added to the support module.
 The style of the skeleton functions and TK variable additions is pretty simple so that they are easy to add manually.

 Let me repeat: You should only generate the support module once; otherwise any code which you added will be lost.
 Well, just in case you do that inadvertently, PAGE will save some previous versions as backups.
 If you add new features specifying new callback functions or new Tk variables you will have to add them manually to the supporting module.
 Also, when saving the support module it will test to see if a support module with the same name exists and if it does, it will question the user as to whether he wishes to continue.

 See the WCPE directory in the examples directory.
 This is a program that displays the program of WCPE which is one of my favorite classical music stations.
 In this example all of the functional code is located in WCPE_support.py and the GUI is defined in WCPE.py which is the main module.
 I found it very tricky to deal with time zones and did not want to loose any of that code and have to redo it or to deal with diff’s ; at the same time, I was constantly tweaking the GUI.
 I generated the import module once and proceeded fill out the init function and the callback functions in WCPE_support.py while tweaking the GUI, i.e., changing its location, color, the size of the display fields, etc..